Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of ATO data released on 2nd July 2022 for financial year 2021-2022, Dalrymple had a median income among taxpayers of $52,918.
-The average income level stood at $63,563.
-This was just below the national average and compared to levels of $50,780 and $64,844 across Rest of Qld respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2021-2022, current estimates for median income would be approximately $60,321 as of September 2025.
-For average income, the estimate is around $72,455 by September 2025.
-From the 2021 Census, household incomes in Dalrymple ranked at the 32nd percentile, family incomes at the 28th percentile, and personal incomes at the 31st percentile.
-Income distribution showed that the $1,500 - $2,999 bracket dominated with 29.8% of residents (1,175 people), consistent with broader trends across the area showing 31.7% in the same category.
-Housing costs were manageable with 88.7% retained, but disposable income sat below average at the 34th percentile.
+AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022 shows Dalrymple SA2 had a median income among taxpayers of $52,918 and an average level of $63,563.
+These figures are just below the national average and compare to levels of $50,780 and $64,844 across Rest of Qld respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $60,321 (median) and $72,455 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes all rank modestly in Dalrymple, between the 28th and 32nd percentiles.
+Distribution data shows the $1,500 - 2,999 bracket dominates with 29.8% of residents (1,175 people), consistent with broader trends across the broader area showing 31.7% in the same category.
+Housing costs are manageable with 88.7% retained, though disposable income sits below average at the 34th percentile.

 Frequently Asked Questions - Income